saidunazar/saidunazar.github.io/README.md

 ## Portfolio
 #### { Always up for a challenge }

-_I'm a passionate front end developer with 6+ years of professional experience building efficient and scalable web applications.
-Proven ability to work in fast paced start up and corporate environments.
+_I'm a passionate JavaScript developer with 7+ years of professional experience building efficient and scalable web applications.
+Extensive experience working with front-end frameworks such as React and Angular, with demonstrated ability to design and implement complex frontend solutions.
 Fueled by passion, I constantly focus to excel and upskill in my work._

 ---